 The record sounds like a band from Philadelphia making a record in Los Angeles.
 Every moment of downtime that we had, we spent it at the beach.
 The record is very East Coast-driven, but has a beachy feel.
 It features a lot of fight songs that represent fighting for something that you believe in.
 It has a lot of surf-rock elements.
 I listened to a lot of Beach Boys while making this.
 It is a really cool contrast for an alternative band.

-P.M.: In the next two to three weeks.
-It will be on Spotify and other stations.
-It’s called “Light at the End of the Tunnel.”
+P.M.: It’s called “Light at the End of the Tunnel.”
 It’s a very up-tempo, beachy-type song.
+It is available on Spotify.

 P.H.: What is the name of your album and what inspired the name?